Types of web applications: choosing the right one for your business

 MaybeWorks - your reliable IT staff augmentation provider

-MaybeWorks as an IT staff provider is highly versed in web application development.
+MaybeWorks as an IT staff provider is highly versed in complex web application development.
 You can ask us to support your development team regarding any web app type or functionality.

 The last case was PWA working as a video-sharing social network.
 This web app allows sharing 30-second videos with a 12-hour self-destruct timer, which can be elongated depending on the video's popularity.